Daily High to Daily Low: Is It Safe to Buy PAVmed Inc. (PAVM)?

-PAVmed Inc. (NASDAQ:PAVM) went down by -2.53% from its latest closing price compared to the recent 1-year high of $6.59.
-The company’s stock price has collected 12.20% of gains in the last five trading sessions.
+PAVmed Inc. (NASDAQ:PAVM) went up by 5.68% from its latest closing price compared to the recent 1-year high of $6.70.
+The company’s stock price has collected 12.97% of gains in the last five trading sessions.
 Press Release reported on 06/14/21 that Tim Baxter, Former CEO of Samsung Electronics North America and Global Technology Industry Leader, Joins PAVmed Board of Directors

 Is It Worth Investing in PAVmed Inc. (NASDAQ :PAVM) Right Now?